S0k0l-K/Data_Challenge_1_Group_7/README.md

 To leverage the plotting functionality provided in `plots.py`, follow these steps:

-1. Ensure `matplotlib` and `seaborn` are installed in your environment.
-    ```bash
-    pip install matplotlib seaborn
-    ```
-2. Be sure to run `mobilnet.py` first.
+1. Be sure to run `mobilnet.py` first.
-3. Then run `plots.py`
+2. Then run `plots.py`
-4. Note: Be sure to check the paths are correct for your directories
+3. Note: Be sure to check the paths are correct for your directories

 ## Plotting for baseline model